symfony/symfony-docs/service_container.rst

     }

 When you ask for the ``MessageGenerator::class`` service, the container constructs a new ``MessageGenerator`` object and returns it.
-If you never ask for the ``MessageGenerator::class`` service during a request, it's *never* constructed, saving you memory and increasing the speed of your app.
-This also means that there's almost no performance overhead for defining a lot of services.
+But if you never ask for the service, it's *never* constructed: saving memory and speed.

 As a bonus, the ``MessageGenerator::class`` service is only created *once*: the same instance is returned each time you ask for it.